-There are 9 breweries in central Wellington, and they’re all worth a visit.
+There are 7 breweries in this central Wellington guide, and they’re all worth a visit.
 Split them up over a couple days, or do them all in one day – and if you do the latter, we’re seriously impressed!

 Happy (beer) drinking!

 With a whopping 40 beers on tap and even more in bottles, there’s something for everyone at this brewery and restaurant.